Utility Avoidance

 What Delegates Receive

-Sygma-issued certificate confirming completion of the ZSI-specific Superuser programme.
-Recognised within the Scottish Water supply chain.
+Sygma-issued certification confirming completion of the ZSI-specific super user cat and genny training programme.
+Recognised as a qualification within the Scottish Water supply chain.
+EUSR category registration supports safe excavation compliance.

 Written Assessment Record

-Documented theory assessment covering ZSI requirements, HSG47, strike investigation, and CAT Manager data analysis.
+Documented theory assessment covering ZSI requirements, HSG47 guidance, current legislation, utility strike investigation, and CAT Manager data analysis.

 Practical Assessment Records

-Two on-site assessment records: standard locate (Assessment 1) and coaching assessment (Assessment 2), both aligned to ZSI methodology.
+Two on-site practical assessment records: standard locate (Assessment 1) and coaching assessment (Assessment 2), both aligned to ZSI methodology for locating underground services with cat and genny equipment.

 Coaching Competency Evidence

-Documented evidence of coaching capability, including communication, learning needs assessment, data interpretation, and structured feedback delivery.
+Documented evidence of coaching capability and competency, including communication, learning needs assessment, data interpretation, and structured guidance and feedback delivery.
+This certification supports your responsible role as a super user.

 Audience